jasminesjlee/thesis/milestone3/literature_review.md

   2007 Joint Conference on Empirical Methods in Natural Language Processing and Computational Natural Language Learning (EMNLP-CoNLL).

+Lapata, M., & Keller, F. (2004).
+The web as a baseline: Evaluating the performance of unsupervised web- based models for a range of NLP tasks.
+In Proceedings of the Human Language Technology Conference of the North American Chapter of the Association for Computational Linguistics: HLT-NAACL 2004.

+Lauer, M. (1995).
+Corpus statistics meet the noun compound: some empirical results. arXiv preprint cm

+Nakov, P., & Hearst, M. (2005, June).
+Search engine statistics beyond the n-gram: Application to noun compound bracketing.
+In Proceedings of the Ninth Conference on Computational Natural Language Learning (pp. 17-24).
+Association for Computational Linguistics.

 Partee, B. (1995).
 Lexical semantics and compositionality.
 An invitation to cognitive science: Language, 1, 311-360.